Tim Anderson Player Props: White Sox vs. Reds

 - The Reds have a 4.98 team ERA that ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to allow 33 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Reds rank 13th in baseball in home runs given up (35 total, 1.1 per game).

-- Greene gets the start for the Reds, his seventh of the season.
-He is 0-1 with a 2.89 ERA and 40 strikeouts in 28 2/3 innings pitched.
+- Lodolo (2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- In his most recent appearance on Saturday against the Oakland Athletics, the righty tossed five innings, allowing no earned runs while surrendering five hits.
+- In his last appearance on Sunday, the lefty tossed five innings against the Oakland Athletics, allowing three earned runs while surrendering five hits.

-- In six games this season, the 23-year-old has amassed an ERA of 2.89, with 12.9 strikeouts per nine innings.
-Opponents are hitting .259 against him.
+- In six games this season, the 25-year-old has put up a 6.16 ERA and 12.9 strikeouts per nine innings, while allowing a batting average of .338 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.